 - Wavemaker: For the initial cycling with no critters in the tank, there’s no need to have the wavemaker (pump) in place, but I can’t help myself; might as well get it in as well.

 I spent quite a bit of time securing and arranging wires and components at this time.
-This effort deserves a separate post that will come in the future.
+That effort has a separate post to describe some of the things I learned.

 Place Hardscape, Add Sand, and Fill: